-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1. a. b.
-2012 Public Relations Specialist The in-district staff component of the MCRS CoSer will be terminated July 2013 due to a restructure of the public relations program.
-All activities related to in- district staff services are no longer active.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1.
+Standardize procedures for press releases, communicating with the media, content collection, etc., for public relations in-district staff.
+2012 Public Relations Specialist The in-district staff component of the MCRS CoSer will be terminated July 2013 due to a a. b.
+Create guidelines manual for in-district staff.
+Work with in-district staff person and district personnel to develop customized service delivery plan for the district(s) they serve. restructure of the public relations program.
+All activities related to indistrict staff services are no longer active.